 Western Michigan University is proud to be a diverse and welcoming community.
 We are committed to creating a supportive and inclusive learning environment that is learner centered, discovery driven, and globally engaged.
-WMU continues to make progress as a leader in LGBT-inclusion.
+WMU continues to make progress as a leader in LBGT-inclusion.

 Supportive campus programs and organizations